Sh3b0/Courses/README.md

 ### Software Development

-- [Software Systems Design](./Bachelors/Software%20Systems%20Design): assignments on design patterns.
+- [Software Systems Analysis and Design](https://github.com/ITP-SSAD/SSAD-S25): labs on C++ programming and Design Patterns
 - [Software Quality and Reliability](./Bachelors/Software%20Quality%20and%20Reliability): practical lab tasks on software testing and quality gates with GitLab CI.
 - [Programming Paradigms](./Bachelors/Programming%20Paradigms): functional and logic programming tasks in Haskell, Racket, and Prolog.
 - [Mobile Development with Flutter](./Bachelors/Mobile%20Development%20with%20Flutter): assignments on Flutter and Dart.